Shejeebhomee/WordPress-vs.-Kali/README.md

-Describe any challenges encountered while doing the work: making wordpress run older versions: I have not been able to solve this issue but I did find some vulnerabilities
+Describe any challenges encountered while doing the work: making wordpress run older versions: I have not been able to solve this issue but I did find some vulnerabilities these are the possible vulnerabilities I found.
+I am still working on getting the appropriate solutions.
+GIFs created with [LiceCap] (http://i.imgur.com/US3VhQ5.gif)

 ## License